simonecesano/perl-Math-Grid-Coordinates/README.md

 # DESCRIPTION

-Grid creates an array of x-y positions for items of a given height and wdith arranged in a grid.
+Grid creates an array of x-y positions for items of a given height and width arranged in a grid.
 This is used to create grid layouts on a page, or repeate items on a number of pages of the same size.

 # REQUIRES